viivue/easy-tab-accordion/README.md

     duration: 600, // animation duration
     hash: false, // update hash on URL, open tab/accordion via hash
     liveBreakpoint: [], // [1920, 1024] => destroy if window.width if bigger than 1920 or less than 1024
+    activeSection: 0, // will show order of item show, close all if activeSection < 0 or activeSection >= length item
+    allowCollapseAll: false,
     onBeforeOpen: (data, el) => {
     },
     onBeforeClose: (data, el) => {